Gang-Garrison-2/Gang-Garrison-2/Documentation/RateController.md

     alarm[0] = alarm_initial_countdown_value/delta_factor

 However, delta_factor is only accurate when used to scale individual operations; a set of additions/subtractions each frame, or a set of multiplications/divisions.
 When you do both, accuracy breaks down.
-That leads us to:

 delta_factor is relative to 30fps.